 Find lodging near Jackson Hole

 RendezVan Festival is exactly what it sounds like – a celebration of van life, mountain life and live music all in one place.
 Spend your days chasing soft spring laps and sunshine, then settle in for four days of free slopeside music that kicks off at après hour at the base of Bachelor.
-The lineup spans everything from indie folk and bluegrass to jam bands and popular local acts, with headliners like The 502s, Kitchen Dwellers, Andy Frasco & The U.N., and Horseshoes & Hand Grenades.
+The lineup spans everything from indie folk and bluegrass to jam bands and popular local acts.
 RVs, campers and vans are invited to post up all weekend (camping pass required), but don’t worry – there’s no van required for entry.
 The festival is open and free for everyone, including kids and dogs.
 At the festival center, you’ll find vendors, pop-up activities and playful competitions (exact events TBA), plus a free shuttle from nearby Bend if you’re not spending the night.

 Best For: van lifers, daytime shows, families, après-party crowd